inversion-api/inversion-engine/inversion-demos/README-JdbcNorthwindApiDemoMain.md

-##README - JdbcNorthwindDemoMain.java
+##README - JdbcNorthwindApiDemoMain.java

 This demo launches an API that exposes SQL database tables as REST collection endpoints.
 The demo supports full GET,PUT,POST,DELETE operations with an extensive Resource Query Language (RQL) for GET requests

-After running Demo001SqlDemoNorthwind.java, your API will be running at 'http://localhost:8080/northwind' with REST collection endpoints for db entity
+After running JdbcNorthwindApiDemoMain.java, your API will be running at 'http://localhost:8080/northwind' with REST collection endpoints for db entity

 You can get started by exploring some of these urls: